 Investment in our network has been an important component of our strategy.
 In 2016, the Group has taken the decision to reduce reliance on national roaming in the coming years by deploying a nationwide network.
 We are currently executing a strategy of a further nationwide roll-out of our own network, which aims to extend our network to rural areas currently covered by our national roaming agreements.
-Even though we believe that the existing network (including national roaming) currently more than sufficiently covers the traffic needs of our customers, we are currently executing a strategy of a further nationwide roll-out of our network to areas currently executing a strategy of a further nationwide roll-out of our own network.
+Even though we believe that the existing network (including national roaming) currently more than sufficiently covers the traffic needs of our customers, we are currently executing a strategy of a further nationwide roll-out of our own network.
 It aims to extend our network to areas currently covered by our national roaming agreements.
+As a result, since 2017 we have additional costs driven by continued national roaming agreements and incremental costs of own network maintenance and operation.

 In addition to our nationwide roll-out strategy we have in place national roaming/network sharing agreements.
-Through our own network, we provide coverage to 99.3% of the Polish population as of March 31, 2020, while we also provide 2G/3G/4G LTE coverage under long-term national roaming/network sharing agreements that we have negotiated with the other major Polish MNOs, Plus, Orange and T-Mobile (agreement with Plus expired as of December 31, 2019) which support our own network and provides our subscribers with unmatched network coverage in Poland.
+Through our own network, we provide coverage to 99.5% of the Polish population as of September 30, 2020, while we also provide 2G/3G/4G LTE coverage under national roaming/network sharing agreements that we have negotiated with the other major Polish MNOs, Plus, Orange and T-Mobile (agreement with Plus expired as of December 31, 2019) which support our own network and provide our subscribers with unmatched network coverage in Poland.
 This also allows us to use back-up networks available while we are expanding our own network.
-Since December 31, 2019, we have built 97 sites, achieving in total 7,965 sites.
+Since December 31, 2019, we have built 580 sites, achieving in total 8.448 sites.